X

 In the next step, you will be asked to give your protected directory a name.

-In order to continue, click on Save.
-In order to continue, you will have to click the Go Back button in order for the control panel to save your changes.
+To continue, click on Save.
+To continue, you will have to click the Go Back button for the control panel to save your changes.

 You will now need to enter your username and password when you visit your WordPress admin area.